ajaymache/travis-ci-with-github/README.md

     2. Sign In with your Github account on [https://travis-ci.org](https://travis-ci.org)
     3. Activate the github repository from the Travis CI console for which you want to do the integration
     4. Trigger the build by doing a ```push``` to the repository
     5. Finally check status on Travis CI console to verify if your build passed or failed

+### Step 1: Creating or identifying github repository
+- Create a github repository like this one or identify the github repository you would like to integrate with **Travis CI**.
+- Note that the this repository should be public and not private.